FarmDyn/documentation/docs/template/investments__financing_and_cash_flow_definition.md

                                     * (1-1/p_payBackTime(creditType) * (p_year(t)-p_year(t1))));
 ```

-The net cash flow is defined as the sum of the gross margins in each
-SON, *v\_objeTS* plus received interest and revenue from liquidation
-(selling equipment or land) minus storing costs for manure, interest
-paid on outstanding credits and repayment of credits:
+The net cash flow is defined as the sum of the gross margins, *v\_objeTS* plus received interest and revenue from liquidation (selling equipment or land) minus storing costs for manure, interest paid on outstanding credits and repayment of credits:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ.gms GAMS /netCashFlow_.*?\.\./ /;/)
 ```GAMS